aynamuday/printmed-api/README.md

 Laravel’s built-in Mailables and Notifications system will use this configuration automatically for sending emails.

 To integrate production-ready email APIs, you can use providers like SendGrid and Mailgun.

+## PDF Generation
+This project uses the **Snappy PDF** package in Laravel for features requiring PDF generation (e.g., downloading audits).
+Snappy is a wrapper around `wkhtmltopdf`, which converts HTML to PDF.

+Download [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) and install.
+Ensure that it is located in `C:\Program Files`.

+For additional details, visit the [official documentation](https://github.com/barryvdh/laravel-snappy) of Snappy PDF.